KRoverSystems/KRover/README.md

 ### 6.1 Create a symbolic link to imee.h in kernel
-Go to oasis/k-loader/configure.sh and update the path to kernel's imee.h accordingly. execute configure.sh to create a symbolic link to imee.h .
+Go to oasis/k-loader/configure.sh and update the path to kernel's imee.h accordingly.
+Execute configure.sh to create a symbolic link to imee.h .

 ### 6.2 compile & install
 ```